Are you looking for a career that will make an impact?

 Attend and present at meetings, conferences, and symposia with government sponsors, military stakeholders, and other academic, military, and private collaborators for purposes of advancing the research programs and presenting results.

 Perform other duties and responsibilities as required for the customer research mission.

-Demonstrate strong technical writing skills with an ability to write research protocols, technical reports, journal articles, and conference papers.
+Excellent technical writing background with an ability to write research proposals, human use protection protocols, technical reports, journal articles, and conference papers is required.

-Demonstrate the ability to interact positively and in a professional manner within a research-oriented environment.
+Ability to interact positively and professionally within a research-oriented environment.

-Hold US Citizenship and are able to obtain and maintain a SECRET government security clearance.
+US Citizenship required.
+Must be able to obtain and maintain a SECRET government security clearance.

 Naval Health West - NHW

 The Leidos pay range for this job level is a general guideline only and not a guarantee of compensation or salary.
 Additional factors considered in extending an offer include (but are not limited to) responsibilities of the job, education, experience, knowledge, skills, and abilities, as well as internal equity, alignment with market data, applicable bargaining agreement (if any), or other law.